aderylo/Green-Forest-Bank/README.md

 username: test
 password: pass
 ```
-Contents of `credits/1.txt` will not be displayed.
+Contents of `credits/1.txt` will not be displayed and it will only show the insides of the `credits/2.txt` file.

 ## Firewall
 In order to apply firewall rules using nft run following command with root privileges: